 NSF International is the leading global certifier to GFSI benchmarked standards, with exceptional technical expertise, consistently calibrated auditors and capacity for a timely path to certification.
 Backed by nearly 70 years of food safety expertise and a current average of 35,000 annual GFSI certification audits, we enable companies in the food storage and distribution sector around the globe to demonstrate compliance to the world’s highest food safety standards.

-NSF is accredited by the American National Standards Institute (ANSI), United Kingdom Accreditation Service (UKAS) and the ANSI-ASQ National Accreditation Board (ANAB ), and has a worldwide network of highly skilled and experienced auditors to help organizations of all sizes implement complex food safety solutions.
+NSF International companies are accredited by the American National Standards Institute (ANSI), United Kingdom Accreditation Service (UKAS) and the ANSI-ASQ National Accreditation Board (ANAB ), and have a worldwide network of highly skilled and experienced auditors to help organizations of all sizes implement complex food safety solutions.

 Certification to a GFSI benchmarked standard takes an average of six to nine months, depending on a facility’s level of readiness.
 The process follows these basic steps:

 - You company selects a GFSI standard.

 - You apply to NSF for certification.

 - You perform a self-assessment of compliance with the standard.